 The earliest barley beer on record was discovered in the Zagros Mountains of Iran.
 Pieces of a jug coated in beerstone (a brewing by-product) were found.
-It is thought that, initially, beer was brewed and sold on a domestic scale, but during the Industrial Revolution (1760-1830s) beer went viral! ...Ok, no not yet.
+It is thought that, initially, beer was brewed and sold on a domestic scale, but during the Industrial Revolution (1760-1830s), beer went viral!
+Okay, not for real.
 The internet wasn't created, but machines were!
-So, brewing moved to manufacturer scale, naturally.
+So, naturally, brewing moved to manufacturer scale.

 Over the years, new tools and techniques were developed to give the brewer more control over the process, and to increase the success of manufacturing.
 (Think: thermometers and hydrometers.)
 And now today, brewing is global.
 If there's one thing the world can agree on, it's beer.